-Cameron Crowe’s “Almost Famous” is the kind of movie you might have mused about during the consistent onslaught of cinematic travesties from earlier months of the year: the one movie so well made, so enticing and so intelligent, that there comes a moment at the end when you want to break the silence with thunderous applause.
-It is one of the year’s crowning achievements, a film that not only cares and builds on its characters, but envelops them in a compelling story that derives serious messages through human drama and sophisticated comedy.
-I don’t even really mind now that it’s taken ten long months to arrive at this point.
+Cameron Crowe’s “Almost Famous” is the movie we’ve been waiting for amongst a muck of recent cinematic nightmares: the one so well made, so enticing and intelligent, that there comes a moment when you want to stand up and erupt into thunderous applause.
+It is one of the year’s crowning achievements, a film that not only builds on its characters but involves them in a compelling story that discovers rich messages through human drama and sophisticated comedy.
+That it has taken ten long months to arrive here makes the dismal experiences prior seem worth all the pain and suffering.

 “Bedazzled” is a comedy about an ordinary single working male whose life is turned into a three-ring circus when he is given the opportunity to make seven—not three, but seven!—of his wishes come true.
 The catch?
 His soul will belong to the devil for an eternity as a result.
 In this case, the Prince of Darkness is given a new twist as a tall and luminous brunette, whose all-red wardrobe is seductive and chic, but isn’t nearly enough to convince an entire movie audience (much less the main character) the extent of her potential.
 Yet in a movie where diverse comedic exploits are executed so well and so vividly, does it matter that the villain lacks personality and comes off as a stale imitation of something much greater?
 Not really, and we can thank the off-the-wall, energetic protagonist because of this.